gdgcloudkol/.github/profile/README.md

 ### What We Do?

-- Conduct monthly events on Google Cloud Technologies and open source technologies.
+- Conduct events designed for technical developers and practitioners who focus on enhancing their skills in open source technologies and focus on the Cloud via the Google Cloud Platform.
+These events include hands-on sessions, talks, and practical demonstrations of applications built using these technologies.

+- Conduct monthly events, usually on the **2nd Saturday of the month**.
+Engage with the attendees through interactive sessions and quizzes.
+These events provide networking opportunities to the attendees with fellow attendees and Industry Experts who join us as guests or Speakers.

+- Provide awesome GDG Cloud Kolkata swags on participating, winning quizzes, and completing sessions.
+Sometimes even for attending the event.

 - Conduct an annual mega event **Google Cloud Community Days**.
+This event features a mega lineup of the industry’s expert resources who share their knowledge and expertise on what’s hot in the industry.
+This event features a huge footfall and networking opportunities.
+Many fellow recruiters also join us in search of talent.

-- Host contests and support the local communities with mentorship, speakers, partnerships _(TnC applied)_.
+- Support other local communities with mentorship, contests support, speakers, partnerships, and goodies as prizes. _(Terms and Conditions applied)_

 ### Connect

 - Mail: <gdgcloudkol@gmail.com>, <hello@gdgcloudkol.org>
-- Socials: **gdgcloudkol** across all social platforms.
+- Socials: **gdgcloudkol** across all social platforms, [Socials](https://social.gdgcloudkol.org)
 - Hashtags: _#gdgcloudkol_